mongodb/atlas-sdk-go/docs/docs/LDAPConfigurationApi.md

 ## VerifyLDAPConfiguration

-> NDSLDAPVerifyConnectivityJobRequest VerifyLDAPConfiguration(ctx, groupId, nDSLDAPVerifyConnectivityJobRequestParams NDSLDAPVerifyConnectivityJobRequestParams).Execute()
+> LDAPVerifyConnectivityJobRequest VerifyLDAPConfiguration(ctx, groupId, lDAPVerifyConnectivityJobRequestParams LDAPVerifyConnectivityJobRequestParams).Execute()

 Verify the LDAP Configuration in One Project